dynamsoft-docs/web-twain-docs/info/api/WebTwain_Buffer.md

     minBlockHeight?: number,
     maxBlockHeight?: number,
     }
-): Promise < boolean > ;
+): Promise<boolean> ;
 ```

 **Parameters**

 `index`: Specify the image in buffer to be analyzed.

 `minBlockHeight`: Minimum height of mark to be detected.
+Default value: 10

 `maxBlockHeight`: Maximum height of mark to be detected.
+Default value: 30

 **Availability**